Una221410848/my-portforlio/README.md

 ## 📁 Projects

 ### 📚 Team Project: Career Skills Presentation
-- Collaborating with a team of 5 to develop an e-commerce platform selling brain boost shots from a well known company called Sir.
-Inc
+- Collaborating with a team of 5 to develop an e-commerce platform selling jewellery for a CapStone project in one of my modules.
-* R12,50c for a 100ml bottle
-* Ranges up to R150 for a pack of 12 shots.
-- Languages used: Html, Css, Javascript

-### 🧠 Mock Interview Challenge
-- Simulated interviews with industry professionals
-- Received detailed feedback and improved delivery
+- Participating in another project creating a Health monitoring System.
 ---

-## 📫 Contact
+## 📫 Contact Info

-- Send me an email : keke.ac.za.cput@gmail.com
+- Send me an email : 221410848@mycput.ac.za
 - GitHub account : [@my-portfolio](https://github.com/Una221410848/my-portforlio/blob/main/README.md?plain=1)
 ---

-~THE END~
+Thank you for visiting...